opencog/atomspace/Design-Notes-C.md

 cases, but don't generalize (easily).

 ### Rewriting
-The use of RuleLink for filtering might be a mis-feature.
-It was designed for beta-reducing lambda bodies, not for filtering.
-Perhaps mashing up these two distinct concepts is bad design.
+A short review of the history of the `RuleLink` is in order.

-The URE was an attempt to implement an engine for realizing PLN (it was to be usable for general rewriting, too, but that never materialized).
+The URE was an attempt to implement an inference engine for realizing PLN.
+It was hoped that the URE would be usable for general rewriting, too, but that never materialized.
+Part of the issue is driven by confusion as to what a rule is, and what a rewrite is.
+Additional confusion is driven by the demands of various different users and thier expectations for what the API would be.
+The rule engine needed to implement purchase orders for office-chair requistions routed through accounting, management, shipping&receiving has broad similarities to the rule engine inside of the RelEx relationship extractor; inventing an API suitable for both requires serious work that was never undertaken.

 The original definition of PLN was reimagined to be a probilistic form of [natural deduction](https://en.wikipedia.org/wiki/Natural_deduction).